Vector35/binaryninja-api/docs/dev/batch.md

 Opening /bin/ls which has 128 functions
 ```

-Note that we used the `open_view` method which lets you temporarily create a `bv` with the appropriate scope.
-The traditional way to do that was with `BinaryViewType.get_view_of_file` which returns a [BinaryView](https://api.binary.ninja/binaryninja.binaryview.BinaryView.html#binaryninja.binaryview.BinaryView) directly.
-Note however, that if you use that method you **MUST** close the BinaryView yourself when you are done with it.
+Note that we used the `load` method which lets you temporarily create a `bv` with the appropriate scope.
+If you don't use the `with` syntax, you **MUST** close the BinaryView yourself when you are done with it.
 To do so, just:

 ```python
 bv.file.close() #close the file handle or else leak memory